How to Prevent Your Kitchen Sink from Clogging

 What to do:

-- Pour half a cup of baking soda and one cup of vinegar down the sink and let it sit until it starts to fizz.
+1. Put a half cup of baking soda and 1 cup of vinegar down the sink and let sit until it fizzes.

-- Boil water on your stove and pour it down the sink while the baking soda and vinegar are fizzing.
+2. Boil water on your stove and then pour it down while the baking soda and vinegar fizz together.

-- Add ice to the sink and run the garbage disposal until the ice is fully ground.
-To help break up the ice, you can add some salt.
+3. Add ice to the sink and run your garbage disposal until it fully grinds the ice.
+(You can add salt to help break up the ice.)

-- Some people prefer to add chopped lemon or lime halves to the sink while the disposal is running.
-This can help freshen up and clean your sink’s scent.
+4. Some people like to add chopped lemon or lime halves to the sink while the disposal runs.
+This helps your sink smell fresh and clean!

 Prevent Your Sink from Clogging